nikhilchennareddy/DSA-practice/notes/template.md

 // Execution Time: <Execution Time>

-// Key Idea:  <why the naive approach is wasteful and what this exploits>
-// Pitfalls:  <the thing that broke the first time you ran it due to mistakes in logic / approach>
-// Traps:     <mistakes baited by language / system >
 // Solved:   <YYYY-MM-DD> | <minutes> min | hint needed: <yes/no> - retired (if Next is blank)
 // Next:     <YYYY-MM-DD>